The Additional Restrictions Grant (ARG) supports businesses that are not covered by other grant schemes or where additional funding is needed.

 - businesses which supply the retail, hospitality, and leisure sectors

-- businesses in the events sector
+- businesses in the tourism and events sectors

 - business required to close but which do not pay business rates

 - your business is in administration, insolvent or has been struck off the Companies House register

 - you have exceeded the permitted subsidy limit

 You must notify your local council if your situation changes and you no longer meet the eligibility criteria, for example, if you become insolvent.

 Subsidy control and state aid

 Following the end of the transition period on 31 December 2020, there have been no changes to the conditions of this grant scheme.
 Your local council will set out the eligibility requirements for the scheme.